What is Ulez and why is it expanding? Almost 700,000 cars in London will face fee

 Mr Khan launched the Ulez in central London in 2019.
 Two and a half years later, it expanded up to the edge of the North and South Circular Roads.

-But the mayor wants to expand it for a second time across all 33 London boroughs — effectively taking it up to most roads inside the M25 motorway.
+Now has been expanded a second time across all 33 London boroughs — effectively taking it up to most roads inside the M25 motorway.

-He often quotes research from Imperial College, which estimated that in 2019 between 3,600 and 4,100 premature deaths in London were due in part to the poor air quality.
+He often quotes research from Imperial College, which estimated that in 2019 between 3,600 and 4,100 premature deaths in London were due in part to poor air quality.

-Mayor Sadiq Khan says five million more Londoners will be able to breathe cleaner air, reducing early deaths (PA)
+Mayor Sadiq Khan says five million more Londoners would breathe cleaner air, reducing early deaths, if the Ulez expands (PA)

-Mayor Sadiq Khan says five million more Londoners will be able to breathe cleaner air, reducing early deaths (PA)
+Mayor Sadiq Khan says five million more Londoners would breathe cleaner air, reducing early deaths, if the Ulez expands (PA)

 They said Ulez on its own was not an effective strategy to improve air quality — and that it worked “best” alongside other policies to reduce emissions.

 Overall, the Ulez is expected to deliver a “minor positive impact” on Londoners’ health.
-This is according to a summary of the research by the House of Commons library.
+This is according to a summary of the research by the House of Commons Library.

-What’s the latest data on the Ulez?
+What other data has been released on the Ulez?

 But it also included data showing that levels of nitrogen dioxide in central London were rising.
-These was blamed on an increase in traffic post-pandemic, though the relaxation of the congestion charge’s operating hours may also be a factor.
+This was blamed on an increase in traffic post-pandemic, though the relaxation of the congestion charge’s operating hours may also be a factor.

 The report also showed the percentage reduction in nitrogen dioxide in the suburbs was far less dramatic than that seen in central London.

-Who has to pay?
+Who has to pay the Ulez charge?

-If your car is older — ie, if you have a petrol car more than 16 years old, or a diesel more than seven years old — you may have to pay.
+If your car is older — i.e. if you have a petrol car more than 16 years old, or a diesel more than seven years old — you may have to pay.
 Check your number plate on the TfL website.

 About 85 per cent of vehicles in the new Greater London zone already comply with the emission rules and won’t have to pay.